computerguided/FCM/FCM/doc/Device.md

     COMPONENT_2->connectInterface(#INTERFACE, COMPONENT_1)
 ```

 ## Connect handlers to components

+Components that use handlers will have a reference to the handler which must be set explicitly.

 ## Run loop

 The ``run()`` method is started after all initializations are performed.

 ```cpp